Galileo devised his ramp experiments not only to have a math-equationed rule, to go with his false law of falling bodies -- in abstract uniform

 A rapping tapping knocking, comes strangely at times, tap, tap, tap, at the chamber door, while the nodding weary sleep.

 Nameless as evermore and the darkness unexpected, would

 people more than dreaming fairly believe with any standard rule of detachment that there are more stars than weeds or blades of grass?
 Any seeds of earth that have settled are settled

 as much as the earth.
 Whether grass or oak, acorns or mimosa trees, how many little particles and things around the earth, that are settled as the earth itself, are there anyway?
 Is there not more to number of things (past, present, and future) that are quiet

 When these two numbers would be added together by any means, the terrestrial and the astral, in blades of grass, weeds, and stars, how close would

 Infinity at the chamber door?
 Rapping and tapping, tap, tap, tap.
 Only a ghost, if this appearing, an apparition and nothing more, deep into the darkness peering ...

 'Tis the wind and nothing more!

-Ah, distinctly to remember, even in December, that the stars are not closer for big numbers to infinity than seeds of earth, and the volume of the surface of the Earth on which they rest, even in bleak December, so why not just multiply the
+to infinity for big numbers than the seeds of earth (and the volume of the surface of the Earth in its characteristic sphere on which they rest, even in bleak December) so why not just multiply the

-Earth's flocks and crops by two, and all they would represent in great and small, and forget the stars to say for evermore.
+Earth's flocks and flora by two, and all they would represent in great and small, and forget the stars to say for evermore, for evermore.